 Lastly, especially on older homes but even on newer ones, issues can turn up on inspection reports.
 Your agent needs to know how to properly leverage these issues in terms of asking the seller to perform repairs, issue a price reduction, or offer a closing credit.
 The latter is nice in that it reduces the amount of money you have to pay up-front at closing and gives you some extra financial breathing room.

-LOHR Real Estate’s principal broker, Kip Lohr, worked for over a decade as a contractor, and his building experience has tended to pay significant dividends in this arena.
+LOHR Real Estate’s owner, Kip Lohr, worked for over a decade as a contractor, and his building experience has tended to pay significant dividends in this arena.
 It’s much easier to negotiate repairs when your agent has a clear sense of exactly what’s going on with a home and exactly what steps are necessary to mediate a problem.

 Unfortunately, many agents do not have this knowledge.
 As a result, some fail to apply as much pressure as they ought to on the sellers and their agent or even recommend repairs that end up being ineffective.